johanbook/docs/docs/security/vulnerabilities/sqli.md

 Note that this might change depending on what database language is used.

+There are also tools such as `sqlmap` that can detect SQLI and from there inspect the underlying database.

 ## Second Order Injection

 A second order injection is when e.g. a username with unescaped characters is